habitat-sh/core-plans/scaffolding-go/README.md

 # Go Scaffolding
 The go scaffolding can be use to package application from a remote repository or from local source.
+It has two available modes:
+* GOPATH Mode
+* Module Mode

+## GOPATH Mode
-It automatically configures the `GOPATH` environment variable and can download Go dependendencies via `go get`.
+In this mode, the Go Scaffolding will automatically configure the `GOPATH` environment variable and directory structure.

 ### From a remote repository
 By adding the `pkg_source` variable you will be telling the go scaffolding to package the application from a remote repository.

 An example of a `plan.sh`:
 ```